Biden’s student loan plan: What we know (and what we don’t)

-NEW YORK — President Joe Biden is expected to announce Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
+NEW YORK (AP) — President Joe Biden is expected to announce Wednesday that many Americans can have up to $10,000 in federal student loan debt forgiven.
 Details of the plan are still being finalized, but here’s what we know so far and what it means for people with outstanding student loans:

 WILL BIDEN FORGIVE STUDENT LOANS?